Hamilton-Jacobi-Bellman Equations in Random Geometries: Homogenization on Continuum Percolation Clusters: Entropic Variational Analysis

 In the first upper bound we used H\"{o}lder's inequality with exponents $\frac{\alpha}{1+\delta}>1$ (recall that $\alpha>1+\delta$) and $\frac{\alpha}{\alpha-1-\delta}$, and for the second bound we invoked \eqref{boundGna} and \eqref{eq:xi-mom-bound} with $\chi= \frac\alpha 2 \frac{1+\delta}{\alpha-(1+\delta)}$.
 Hence,

 with $\delta>0$.
 Consequently, $G_n$ converges weakly in $L^{1+\delta}(\P_0)$ and in distribution along a subsequence to some random variable $G\in L^{1+\delta}(\P_0)$, as claimed. \end{proof}

-\begin{lemma} The limit $G$ of $G_n$ from Lemma \ref{lemma1-lemma-minmax3} satisfies the closed loop condition defined in \eqref{eq:closed}, i.e., for any simple closed path $\mathrm C$ contained in the infinite cluster $\mathcal C_\infty$, we have $\int_{\mathrm C} G(\omega,\cdot)\cdot \d r=0$, almost surely w.r.t. $\P_0$. \end{lemma} \begin{proof} We first assert that it suffices to prove that for any measurable set $A\subset \Omega_0$, Indeed, \eqref{eq:closed_loop_to_show} says that for any fixed simple closed path, $\P_0$-a.s., $\1_{C\subset {\mathcal C_\infty}}\int_C G(\omega,\cdot)\cdot \d r=0$.
+\begin{proof}[{\bf Proof of Lemma \ref{lemma2-lemma-minmax3}}.]
+We first assert that it suffices to prove that for any measurable set $A\subset \Omega_0$, Indeed, since \eqref{eq:closed_loop_to_show} holds for any arbitrary measurable set $A\subset\Omega_0$, it in particular implies that, for any fixed simple closed path $\mathrm C \subset \mathcal C_\infty$, $\P_0$-a.s., $\1_{C\subset {\mathcal C_\infty}}\int_C G(\cdot,\omega)\cdot \d r=0$.
 We want to show that this holds $\P_0$-a.s. uniformly on each closed loop.
 Since line integrals are independent of the parametrization of the path, for each $\mathrm C$, we choose any (but fixed from now) smooth function The space

 is separable under the $|\cdot|_\infty$ norm, so there exists some countable dense subset $Y\subset X$.
 If \eqref{eq:closed_loop_to_show} holds, we can show that $\P_0$-a-s., the closed loop condition holds for each curve $\mathrm C$ such that $f_{\mathrm C}\in Y$.
 To extend this to all simple closed curves in $\R^d$, we can approximate each curve by a sequence $\mathrm C_n$ such that $f_{\mathrm C_n}\in Y$.
-Since the convergence is uniform, it is easy to deduce that $\P_0$-a.s., $\1_{\mathrm C\subset {\mathcal C_\infty}}\int_{\mathrm C} G(\omega,\cdot)\cdot r=0$ for any simple closed curve $\mathrm C$.
+Since the convergence is uniform, it is easy to deduce that $\P_0$-a.s., $\1_{\mathrm C\subset {\mathcal C_\infty}}\int_{\mathrm C} G(\cdot,\omega)\cdot r=0$ for any simple closed curve $\mathrm C$.
 Thus, we only need to show that \eqref{eq:closed_loop_to_show} holds for fixed $A\subset \Omega_0$ and simple closed curve $\mathrm C$.

 Let $f:[0,1]\to \R^d$ be any smooth function that parametrizes $\mathrm C$.
 For each fixed $n\in \N$, we know that $G_n=\nabla g_n$ satisfies the closed loop condition (because it is a gradient).
 By Fubini's theorem we have